bkryza/clang-uml/docs/troubleshooting.md

 in the generated `compile_commands.json` database.

-However, even if your project is a header only library, first check if the generate `compile_commands.json` contains any entries - if yes you should be fine - just make sure the `glob` pattern in the configuration file matches any of them.
+However, even if your project is a header only library, first check if the generated `compile_commands.json` contains any entries - if yes you should be fine - just make sure the `glob` pattern in the configuration file matches any of them.
 This is due to the fact that most header only projects still have test cases, which are compiled and executed, and which include the headers.